 xxx has determined the sequence and interaction of the processes in Process map & Interactions of processes.

-xxx has determined the resources needed for these processes and ensure their availability in the documented information of Support process.
+xxx has determined the resources needed for these processes and ensures their availability in the documented information of the Support process.

 xxx has assigned the responsibilities and authorities for each process

 xxx has been evaluating these processes and implementing any changes needed to ensure that these processes achieve their intended results and improve the processes and the quality management system

 Improve the processes and the quality management system